James Ryan Requeima

 paper | bibtex

-Link to Cambridge Master’s thesis Master's Thesis: Integrated Predictive Entropy Search for Bayesian Optimization
+Link to Cambridge Master’s thesis Master's Thesis.
+Integrated Predictive Entropy Search for Bayesian Optimization

 Predictive Entropy Search (PES) is an information-theoretic based acquisition function that has been demonstrated to perform well on several applications.
 PES harnesses our estimate of the uncertainty in our objective to recommend query points that maximize the amount of information gained about the local maximizer.
 It cannot, however, harness the potential information gained in our objective model hyperparameters for better recommendations.
 This dissertation introduces a modification to the Predictive Entropy Search acquisition function called Integrated Predictive Entropy Search (IPES) that uses a fully Bayesian treatment of our objective model hyperparameters.
 The IPES aquisition function is the same as the original PES aquision function except that the hyperparameters have been marginalized out of the predictive distribution and so it is able to recommend points taking into account the uncertainty and reduction in uncertainty in the hyperparameters.
 It can recommend queries that yield more information about the local maximizer through information gained about hyperparameters values.